-EPA offers federal tax incentives.
-The Small Business Liability Relief and Brownfields Revitalization Act of 2002 (called just "Brownfields Act" many times) spelled out precisely what one must do to conduct "All Appropriate Inquiry" before purchasing brownfields, tells about appropriate professionals, and potentially provides grant funding.
+The Small Business Liability Relief and Brownfields Revitalization Act of 2002 (called just "Brownfields Act" many times) spelled out precisely what one must do to conduct "All Appropriate Inquiry" before purchasing brownfields, tells about appropriate professionals, and potentially limits liability of buyers of contaminated property.

 • The community can have an outreach program to businesses to encourage them to identify their own issues and fund a cleanup and restoration.
 The local government needs to become engaged in making sure that businesses take advantage of any and all funding opportunities for cleanups.

 • In the case of abandoned industrial or commercial sites, the local government can be helpful by purchasing the property and presiding over the cleanup, relying on other levels of government to provide funding and expertise.
 If the local government does not wish to assume ownership, the community certainly can locate funding for clean-ups of properties owned by inactive corporations.
 Especially if the site is located in a low- or moderate-income community, the community may be able to use Community Development Block Grants to address the issue.